davidpallmann/hashnode-backups/clfo6ee0h000b0aiiepyy5vku.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1679753089898/b6c4d565-48af-4a4d-a9e3-12dc604285eb.png align="center")

-One other thing to know about PA is that it is open source, combining data from AWS and other public sources.
+One other thing to know about PA is that it's dataset is open source, combining data from AWS and other public sources.
 The dataset that drives it is [publicly available on GitHub](https://github.com/aws/porting-assistant-dotnet-datastore).

 Below is a walkthrough of Porting Assistant.
 That's followed by a short tutorial you can try yourself.